 The 8th house rules transformation, power dynamics, shared resources, and what you would rather not examine directly.
 Planets here describe the themes you are most likely to avoid and the places where you give power away without awareness.

 Someone with Venus in the 8th may carry deep beliefs about love being conditional or dangerous that drive relationship patterns from below the surface.
+This can show up as testing a partner, withholding affection first so you cannot be rejected, or confusing emotional intensity with trust.
 The 8th house shadow asks you to look at what you need to control, what you are afraid to lose, and where you have merged your sense of self with someone else’s needs or identity.

 3. The South Node: Patterns You Default to Under Stress

 Shadow work with the South Node means recognizing which of your most comfortable habits are actually avoidance strategies.
-Not eliminating them but understanding when you are retreating into them versus choosing them consciously.
+The giveaway is speed: under stress, you go there before you choose.
+This is not something to eliminate.
+It is something to recognize so you can tell the difference between a genuine preference and a reflexive retreat.
 The South Node completes one sign of the zodiac every 18 months and returns to its natal position roughly every 18.6 years, creating natural review cycles.

 4. The Opposition Axis: What You Project